 Be Aware (or beware) of EXW Freight

-A big reason why the costs above are so high is that the shipping terms were EXW Fuzhou (read up on your favourite Incoterms here).
-What this means is basically that the factory will manufacture all of the goods and I have to come to their place to pick it up.
+A big reason why the costs above are so high is that the shipping terms were EXW Fuzhou.
+As mentioned above, what this means is basically that the factory will manufacture all of the goods and I have to come to their place to pick it up.
 They’ll handle almost nothing in terms of freight.
 It’s akin to buying a bed on craigslist with the stipulation “Must pick up”.